 DEBT COLLECTION LAWYER

-Here at the Law Offices of Paul A. Humber P.L., we have seen it all when it comes to fraudulent transfers by judgment debtors.
-We know how to aggressively pursue judgment debtors as well as transferees who seek to circumvent the law and defraud their creditors through the use of fraudulent transfers.
-Our firm has an extensive amount of experience with commercial post-judgment enforcement and collections proceedings.
-We have accomplished successful outcomes in many cases where a creditor has a commercial or retail judgment in Florida.
-We do so in large part through the use of the Florida court system’s generous proceedings supplementary statute.
+Here at the Law Offices of Paul A. Humber P.L., we have seen it all when it comes to fraudulent transfers.
+And we know how to aggressively pursue judgment debtors and transferees who seek to circumvent the law and defraud their creditors through the use of fraudulent transfers.
+We do so in large part through the use of Florida’s generous proceedings supplementary statute.

 It is to our clients’ benefit that our attorneys possess a thorough understanding of this area of commercial law.
 Proceedings supplementary provides an efficient and effective way to collect on your judgment in the event that the debtor has attempted to misplace their assets to a third party.
 In order to find out more about how our firm can be of assistance in this situation, contact one of our creditor rights attorneys for a consultation on your potential legal recourse.